ChetanXpro/chetanxpro/README.md

 # Hi there 👋

-## I'm a 21-year-old maker, and I love building things.
+## I'm a 21-year-old maker.

-Currently, I am learning some low level stuff.
+Currently, I am learning some maths.

 In my free time, I like to build.
 Here are a few of my favorite open-source projects that I built from scratch: